-Lieff Cabraser founding partner Elizabeth J. Cabraser will be serving on the faculty for Duke Law School’s third annual Mass Tort MDL Certificate program, to be hosted virtually November 15th-17th, 2021, from 11:55 am – 4 pm EST each day.
+Lieff Cabraser partner Elizabeth J. Cabraser will be serving on the faculty for Duke Law School’s third annual Mass Tort MDL Certificate program, to be hosted virtually November 15th-17th, 2021, from 11:55 am – 4 pm EST each day.

 Established in 2019 by the late Duke Law Professor Francis McGovern and presented by the Bolch Judicial Institute of Duke Law, the Mass Tort MDL Certificate is designed to expand and diversify the field of attorneys who are capable of handling mass torts and multidistrict litigation.
 The faculty include leading judges, practitioners, and professors in the field of complex litigation, affording participants a unique opportunity to gain practical insight from key players into the lifecycle and management of mass torts.
 Registration fees support the Bolch Judicial Institute’s mission of bettering the human condition by studying and promoting the rule of law.

 For more information regarding faculty, agenda, and registration, visit Certificate in Mass Tort MDL | Bolch Judicial Institute (duke.edu)